Home / About Masai Mara

 Six Vulture Species

-From the massive Lappet-faced to the elegant Egyptian Vulture — the Mara supports a remarkable diversity of these essential scavengers.
+The Mara supports a remarkable diversity of essential scavengers.

-💡 Bird Tip: Hire a specialist birding guide for at least one dedicated birding game drive.
-The general wildlife guides are excellent, but a birding specialist will unlock species that most visitors walk straight past.
+Bird Tip: Hire a specialist birding guide for at least one dedicated birding game drive.

 The Maasai People